Shenyang University of Chemical Technology

+Shenyang University of Chemical Technology (SYUCT or SUCT) is a public university in Shenyang, Liaoning, China under the provincial government.
+It publishes extensive research in chemistry and physical sciences, as well as engineering.

 It has become a multi-level teaching system for postgraduates, undergraduates, and the education of Branch Institute (state-owned and society-run), foreign students, adults, and continuous education.

 History

 In 1952, Shenyang Chemical Industry Technical School was established.
 In 1958 it was upgraded to a college and named Shenyang Institute of Chemical Technology.
 In 1960, the name was changed to Liaoning University of Science and Technology.
 In 1962, it became the Shenyang Institute of Chemical Technology.
 On January 21, 2010, it was renamed Shenyang University of Chemical Technology.

 Achievements

 SUCT was awarded 14 teaching achievements was at the provincial level, including two first, 10 second, and two third.

-Since the 9th Five-year Project, SUCT has undertaken and accomplished over 400 scientific and research projects from the state, the province (ministry), the city and enterprises; publishing around 2000 academic articles.
+Since the 9th Five-year Project, SUCT has undertaken and accomplished over 400 scientific and research projects from the state, the province (ministry), the city and enterprises; publishing around 2,000 academic articles.

 International relations

 SUCT has established friendly international cooperation relationships with more than 20 universities and scientific research institutes in Japan, Britain, Russia, USA, etc.

 SUCT is affiliated with Bedfordshire University (UK) for 3+2 model joint education, for 2+3 model with Ivanovo State University of Chemical Technology (Russia), for 3+1 model with Westscotland University (UK), and the graduates will be given certificates and diplomas from both SUCT and foreign universities.